- £425 per week

 Read the full Access Statement for this property.

-Beachcomber is a lovely adults only cottage in the heart of the historic fishing village of Skinningrove with Cattersty Sands beaches just a short level stroll away, an area very popular for dog walking.
+Beachcomber is a lovely cottage in the heart of the historic fishing village of Skinningrove with Cattersty Sands beaches just a short level stroll away, an area very popular for dog walking.
 If you are looking for a seaside stay which is in a quiet seaside village but is still close to the hustle and bustle of Whitby, Staithes and Saltburn then Beachcomber is for you.
 The quiet sandy northern and rocky southern beaches there are separated by the old ironstone loading jetty to the backdrop of Hummersea cliffs.
 Known as ‘The Jurassic Yorkshire Coast’ fossils can be found there, and inquisitive seals can often be seen fishing near the shore.

 Sited in the middle of the Cleveland Way the area is a mecca for walkers with a very popular café bar nearby.
 For the more adventurous the coastline here is popular with surfers and national surfing events are held here during the autumn and winter months.